MilenTecle/random-destination/README.md

     - https://pypi.org/project/termcolor/0.2/
     - https://www.stechies.com/print-colored-text-python/

-8. I used these guide on how to print a table using the tabulate module:
+8. I used these guides on how to print a table using the tabulate module:
     - https://pypi.org/project/tabulate/
     - https://www.stechies.com/create-table-python/